 It is best to call to refill your prescription three to five working days before you need your refill.
-Your prescription may be refilled once 75% has been used (80% for controlled substances).
+Your prescription may be refilled once 75% has been used (85% for controlled substances).
 This is calculated using the original prescription directions.
-If the directions have changed please contact your pharmacy or provider for an updated prescription.
+If the directions have changed, please contact your pharmacy or provider for an updated prescription.
 If your prescription directions have changed or you need an early refill, please let the pharmacy know ahead of time.
 The pharmacy will need extra time to talk to your provider to get a new prescription or get authorization to fill your prescription early.

-- Eye drops can be filled after you have used 70% of your prescription.
-If your provider writes a prescription for you to get two bottles at a time for use at child or adult day care or school, this is covered by your plan. - For contraceptive (birth control) prescriptions, the first prescription fill quantity may be up to a maximum of a three-month supply.
-The second prescription fill quantity may be up to a 12-month supply or to the end of your plan year, whichever is shorter.
+Eye drops can be filled after you have used 70% of your prescription.
+If your provider writes a prescription for you to get two bottles at a time for use at child or adult day care or school, this is covered by your plan.